Anti-Bullying – a Parent Guide at CLV

 • Black History Month – November

-• Mental Health Awareness Week – w/c 13th May
+• Mental Health Awareness Week – May

 • Pride Month – June